Recreio dos Bandeirantes

-Recreio dos Bandeirantes (or simply Recreio) is both the name of a beach and neighborhood in the Southwest Zone of Rio de Janeiro, Brazil.
+Recreio dos Bandeirantes (or simply Recreio, /pt-br/) is both the name of a beach and neighborhood in the Southwest Zone of Rio de Janeiro, Brazil.
 It is a recent development, with no skyscrapers, and the area also contains jungles atop rocky cliffs and hills.
 High waves permit surfing at Recreio Beach and the white sand beach is used by beach volleyball players.
 It is about 35 km from the Rio de Janeiro city centre, and most of the people living there are middle-class and high middle-class families, who moved in trying to escape the growing violence of both the North and South Zones.

+History

 Apocryphally, the neighborhood received the name Recreio dos Bandeirantes, or "Bandeirantes' Leisure" because the company that mapped and hired a real estate agent to sell lots there had that name.
 Another version says that many of the newcomers were from São Paulo, the city from which the Bandeiras departed in colonial times, and therefore Paulistas are associated with them.
 Still another version states that Recreio was the first (or last) resting place with fresh water for Bandeirantes traveling between Rio de Janeiro and São Paulo.